 7. Take an online course.

-The General Commission on Religion and Race of The United Methodist Church offers these two self-paced online courses.
+The General Commission on Religion and Race of The United Methodist Church offers these three self-paced online courses.

 You Are Here: First Steps for White Christians on Race and Racism is an online course for Christians who want to acquire a fundamental understanding of race and racism from a biblical perspective.
 This four-part self-directed course offers videos featuring Robin DiAngelo and Rev. Dr. Anderson Hooker, reflections, and activities to help people of faith to recognize racism and begin to challenge it in their lives.